zanzarolito/Py_Expense_Anjara/README.md

 # Python Group Expense tracker

+## Abstract

+Ever wondered why Tricount and Splitwise never made a CLI version of their respectives applications ?
+Don't keep on waiting, do it yourself !
+Today we'll be creating a CLI application allowing to track your expenses and their repartition within your friends or your family.

 ## Pre-requisites
 - Have Python (>=3.7) installed on your computer
 - Install the PyInquirer library using pip (`pip install pyinquirer`)